NightScript370/nightscript370.github.io/pages/blog/privacy.md

 Yet, privacy isn't really a concern in our modern day, and those of us who are concerned just have to put up with it.
 Anytime you even sneeze at google, they'll update their data about you to add more food to the obese database.
 It's inevitable that you'll be forced to use privacy-leaking software either for school, work or general every-day life.
 Zoom has over 300 million users and their data has been leaked on the dark web for all the stalkers to start traveling across the country to spy on.
 Yet, schools distance from it as much as it distances from a non-social environment learning during a pandemic, which means its not distancing itself from Zoom at all.

 Even then, some of us don't even know when our data is being taken.
 We over react when we figure out that our favorite applications might not be as clean as it seems, yet they scream their privacy violations in a document that no one reads.
 One example is Wexos' Toolbox, the tool Wii U modders used to use before Switch Toolbox came out.
 Multiple servers "exposed" the app sending the IP address and name of the PC to the creator, recommending people to either firewall it or uninstall it.
-However, if people just took a look at what they're downloading and read the ReadME, they would know it is [already stated](https://cdn.discordapp.com/attachments/742488001296334888/783453475690119178/EoFiKQOXEAAM2jZ.png)
+However, if people just read privacy policies or the window that pops up when you first use the app, Wexos makes it [already stated](https://cdn.discordapp.com/attachments/742488001296334888/783453475690119178/EoFiKQOXEAAM2jZ.png) what he does; there was no need to disassemble the application.

 For those of you who want to start taking a stand against your privacy, here is a list of steps I + antoine62 (a privacy advocate who demonstrated just how much information has been and could be collected about me) I made so that you can take better care of your privacy:

 <ol>
 	<li>
 		<b id="infoAnalysis">Look at what's donated</b>
 		<p>If you want to stop giving, you should look at what you give in the first place.
 Take notes of the content received throughout the day, whether it's news, advertisements or others.
 If you use a "Find my Product" service, then take note that it stores your location.
+Discord bots that don't use slash commands are looking at your every message to find what to respond to.
 Google's Privacy Policy states that it won't use your health data to influence advertisements, implying that they store data about health.
 The best place to look at this is a services Privacy Policy, which is required according to GDPR rules.</p>
 		<p>For Android users, I want you to go and download <a href="https://f-droid.org/en/packages/com.aurora.store/">Aurora Store</a>, an alternative client to Google's Play Store.
 It has a specific button at the end of the app view that reveals which permissions an app use, such as Facebook looking at your biometrics (Fingerprint Scanner, Face Unlock) or WhatsApp using credentials.
 The tracker view is also quite important.</p>
 		<p>For the people living in the USA, I especially would like you to take off the political glasses for a bit and look at everything the same.
-Our current president has made TikTok and other China-based applications' privacy violation political, yet apps made in the United States of America are just as guilty, if not moreso.</p>
+Our current president has made TikTok and other China-based applications' privacy violation political, yet apps made in the United States of America are just as guilty, if not moreso.
+In fact, <a href="https://www.privacytools.io/providers/#ukusa">no UK/USA based product should be used</a>.</p>
 		<blockquote>
 			<img style="width: 105px; height: 300px;" src="https://cdn.discordapp.com/attachments/671781268299710469/794300215787520020/Screenshot_20201231-122454_Aurora_Store.jpg"><img style="width: 135px; height: 300px;" src="https://cdn.discordapp.com/attachments/671781268299710469/794403884831473675/Screenshot_20201231-191657_Aurora_Store.jpg">
 			<footer>Comparison of permissions screen between FaceBook (on the left) and TikTok (on the right).
 Notice how FaceBook asks for so many permissions that the screen had to be scrolled to contain it all.</footer>